chirun-ncl/chirun-lti/README.md

 ### User Permission Setup

 Uploaded documents are compiled by running the CourseBuilder software in a docker container.
 Since allowing access to docker is equivalent to giving root access to a user, this must be handled carefully.
-For separation of privileges it is recommended to create an entire new Unix user to be used as the CourseBuilder processing user with access to Docker.
+For separation of privileges a new Unix user must be created to be used as the CourseBuilder processing user.
+This user should have access to docker via membership of the docker group.

 Assuming your processing user will be named `programs`, the following commands creates the user and adds it to the docker group,
 ```